GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 ```

 filter.<filter>.reviewer
-:	An account (email or full user name) or a group name.
+:	An account (email or full user name) or a group name (only internals groups are supported).
 Multiple
 	`reviewer` occurrences are allowed.